BastienBennetot/fixed_shared_private_count/README.md

 If allele content is different between populations, then they are declared **"diff"**

 ## We can obtain these combinations
-fixed fixed same  &#10132;  IDENTIC (means this site is FIXED in population A and FIXED in population B with the SAME nucleotide)
+fixed fixed same  &#10132;  IDENTIC (means this site is FIXED in population A and FIXED in population B with the SAME nucleotide so we consider this site IDENTIC for this pairwise comparison)
 snp snp same  &#10132;  SHARED
 fixed snp same  &#10132;  NOT POSSIBLE
 snp fixed same  &#10132;  NOT POSSIBLE